iotaledger/integration-services/api/usage-audit-trail-GW.md

 `POST /request/{channel-address}`

-Request subscription to a channel with address _channel-address_.
+Request subscription to a channel by using the _channel-address_.
 A client can request a subscription to a channel which it then is able to read/write from.
 The subscriber can use an already generated seed or let it generate by the api so in this case the seed should be undefined.

 <!-- we need to explain what the seed is used for-->
 <!-- seed will hopefully soon be replaced by a public key of an identity. so wouldnt go into detail-->